This page's main content:

 - Generally, benefits water quality and flood control by reducing runoff and retaining water on-site during high rainfall events

 Benefits of Glacier Creek Project Land Expansion:

-- Securing the entire watershed ensures a prairie landscape view-shed without the visible presence of adjacent developments so that visitors can see a prairie landscape much like that seen by those first traveling through the region.
+- Securing the entire watershed ensures a prairie view-shed without the visible presence of adjacent developments so that visitors can see a prairie landscape much like that seen by those first traveling through the region.

 - Managing an entire watershed, the Glacier Creek Preserve would avoid adverse effects of runoff from adjacent developments onto the preserve, runoff that could contain chemicals, silt, and debris that could adversely affect the plants and animals of the preserve.

 - Securing an entire watershed, from hilltop to hilltop, would minimize light and noise pollution.

 - Securing the surrounding hills would facilitate both fire control and smoke management during prescribed burns which are critical to maintaining a viable prairie ecosystem.

 - Containing the entire watershed, the preserve would protect the high-quality of Glacier Creek from off-site pollution of its water.
 Glacier Creek is a small spring-fed tributary of the Big Papillion that originates from springs within the watershed.